 Configuring your Android device like your smartphone/tablet

-To get started with Remote Desktop on your Android device follow the below steps,
+To get started with Microsoft Remote Desktop on your Android device follow the below steps,

 - Go to Google Playstore on your Android device, download the Remote Desktop client and select “Accept”.